couchbaselabs/iOS-Couchbase-manifest/README.md

 ## Build

-See the instructions in vendor/iOS-Couchbase.
+See the instructions in the `CouchbaseMobile` directory.